Neymar seals Puma sponsorship deal

 He recently followed Puma, PumaFootball and eight other accounts associated with the brand on Instagram, and posted a picture of himself Thursday with what appeared to be a statue of a puma in the background.

-Neymar's last arrangement with Nike was reportedly an 11-year contract worth a total $105 million.
+Neymar's last arrangement with Nike was reportedly an 11-year contract up to 2022 worth a total $105 million (88 millions euros).

 Forbes magazine, which ranks him the world's seventh highest-paid celebrity, estimates his earnings for this year at $95.5 million, including endorsement deals.